GravYong/gravyong_backup.github.io/_pages/about.md

 of [Lijing Shao](http://friendshao.github.io/about/) at the [Peking University](https://english.pku.edu.cn/).
 I am also a member of the [pulsar group](https://psr.pku.edu.cn/) at the Peking University.

-Briefly, My research interests are probing the dense matter inside neutron stars and testing Einstein's theory of general relativity in the strong field of gravity, such as neutron stars and black holes.
-I mainly use gravitational waves and pulsar timing to study these two areas.
+Briefly, My research interests center around compact stars and strong-field gravity.

 Please see my [research]({{ site.url }}/research/) page for more details of my research interests.
 You can also see my